Table of Contents

 Authentication in the insurance context

 Insurance CIAM centers around two core concepts: authentication and authorization.
-Authentication is the process of ensuring that users are who they claim to be.
+The former, authentication, is the foundation of CIAM.
+It’s the process of ensuring that users are who they claim to be.
 In the insurance world, this includes policyholders, agents, brokers, internal administrators, and other stakeholders who access sensitive data or systems.

 Multi-factor authentication (MFA)

 MFA is a baseline requirement in regulated industries like insurance, but not all MFA is created equal.
-Traditional MFA (like always requiring an SMS OTP) can frustrate users and is increasingly vulnerable to phishing and SIM-swap attacks.
+Traditional MFA approaches, like always requiring an SMS OTP, can frustrate users.
+They are also increasingly vulnerable to phishing and SIM-swap attacks.

 Passwordless authentication